-- 90% of patients living with dementia had a face-to-face care review in the previous 12 months, compared with the national average of 86%. - 95% of patients with severe mental health problems had a comprehensive agreed care plan documented in their records compared with the national average of 94%. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health, and where appropriate their carers, about how to access support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended A&E where they may have been experiencing poor mental health. - The practice had used its analysis of significant events and identified when some patients were likely to experience a mental health crisis and contacted the patient to offer support. - Staff had a good understanding of how to support patients with mental health needs and dementia.
+- 94% of patients living with dementia had a face-to-face care review in the previous 12 months, compared with the national average of 84%. - 100% of patients with severe mental health problems had a comprehensive agreed care plan documented in their records compared with the national average of 89%. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health and where appropriate their carers about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.
 For example, they were routinely offered longer appointments.